Derek Blasberg: Television

+Blasberg was the Media and Culture consultant on all four seasons of Succession on HBO.

-Fashion consultant and socialite
+Style consultant

 By 2006, Blasberg's presence on the guest list for many celebrity events attracted the attention of The New York Times, who profiled him as part of a possibly new phenomenon, "the male socialite."
-He further distinguished himself, and increased the size and prominence of his social circle, as a rare example of a fashion writer who also did work as a fashion consultant.
-For the next ten years, Blasberg attended parties and then "wrote them up for various international Vogues and Style.com" even "asking for a consulting fee from Yves Saint Laurent for attending a party that he later covered for the brand."

-As of 2024, he has 1.6 million followers on Instagram.
-Blasberg was the head of Fashion and Beauty Partnerships at YouTube between in 2018 and 2022.)
-He also became a trusted advisor to celebrities such as Gwyneth Paltrow, who turned to him for help in captioning her own Instagram posts.

 As a fashion editor, Blasberg has collaborated with David Bailey, Terry Richardson and Marilyn Minter.
 Blasberg has worked as a consultant on creative projects for fashion brands such as Tiffany's.
 He had his own Opening Ceremony stationery line, the "Handwritten Letter Helper," and provided etiquette tips for correspondence.